63 Meanings

 Who's seen Jezebel?

-Will the mountain last as long as I can wait
+Will the mountain last as long as I can wait?

-How it aches to meet the day
+Wait like the dawn, how it aches to meet the day

 Who's seen Jezebel?